Why Bernie Sanders and Joe Biden really need each other

 As '20 Dems battle for recognition, Biden leads another pollMay 10, 201910:36

-"With Biden in the race, it gives (Sanders) someone to contrast with," said Mark Longabaugh, a former top aide to Sanders' 2016 campaign.
-"I still think one of Bernie Sanders' central challenges is being able to adjust to a frontrunner's position and ultimately building a coalition that makes him the nominee."
+"With Biden in the race, it gives (Sanders) someone to contrast with," said Mark Longabaugh, who was a aide in Sanders' 2016 campaign.
+"I still think one of Bernie Sanders' central challenges is being able to adjust to a front-runner's position and ultimately building a coalition that makes him the nominee."

 Then along came Biden, showing little interest in kowtowing to progressive activists and holding a high-dollar fundraiser at the home of a top executive of Comcast (which owns NBC) on his very first night as a candidate.

-Sanders began attacking Biden almost immediately on issues like trade, which he wielded effectively against Clinton four years ago, as his poll numbers slipped and Biden's rose.
+Sanders began attacking Biden almost immediately on issues like trade, which he wielded effectively against Clinton in 2016, as his poll numbers slipped and Biden's rose.

-"If you add the job loss as a result of NAFTA, which Joe voted for — Joe was a friend of mine and we're going to have this discussion in a very civil way — but Joe voted for NAFTA, he voted (Permanent Normal Trade Relations) with China," Sanders told MSNBC's Chris Hayes.
-"Add those two trade policies together — you're probably talking about the loss of more than four million jobs."
+"If you add the job loss as a result of NAFTA, which Joe voted for — Joe was a friend of mine and we're going to have this discussion in a very civil way — but Joe voted for NAFTA, he voted (for Permanent Normal Trade Relations) with China," Sanders told MSNBC's Chris Hayes.
+"Add those two trade policies together — you're probably talking about the loss of more than 4 million jobs."

 On CNN, Sanders added, "Joe and I have very different pasts in terms of how we have voted and very different visions for the future."